3dfullstack/SWE-Talks/README.md

 # SWE
-Software Engineering, Data Structures, Algorithms, Tech Talks, SDE, SRE Stuff.
+Software Engineering, Simple Projects, Data Structures, Algorithms, Tech Talks, SDE, SRE Stuff.
 Be a SWE, one code at a time.

 ## Code Projects :